rschwabco/aserto-demo/Tutorial.md

 ```

+### Test the application

-**Let's test** our application by logging in.
-To start your application run:
+Let's test our application by logging in.
+If it's not already running, start your application by executing:

 ```
 npm start